TrueCar/gluestick/packages/gluestick-plugin-radium/README.md

 # `gluestick-plugin-radium`
-This plugin allows to specify set of tools to manage inline styles on React elements.
+This plugin allows you to specify a set of tools to manage inline styles on React elements.

 ## How to use
 * Install plugin